-All Overdrive materials are available for regular checkout through their app using your library card.
-If you have a book/ebook request or recommendation please send them to firstname.lastname@example.org
+All Overdrive materials are available for regular checkout through the Overdrive or Libby apps using your library card.
+If you have a book/eBook request or recommendation please send them to firstname.lastname@example.org.

-Librarians are available to help with your information and technology needs remotely!
+Librarians are available to help with all your needs remotely!
 Please reach out through Facebook or email.
-If your card seems to be having problems, please email a Librarian and we will get that fixed to minimize disruption from library services.
+You can reach Marian, our director, at: email@example.com, Sandra, our Reference and Adult Services Librarian, Volunteer Coordinator and Inter-library Loan Coordinator, at: firstname.lastname@example.org, Brynn, our Tech Services Librarian, at: email@example.com and Melisa, our Youth Services Librarian, at: firstname.lastname@example.org.
+If your card seems to be having problems, please email a librarian at: email@example.com and we will get that fixed to minimize disruption from library services.

 Brynn is providing assistance for those that need it to set up remote meetings and other remote tech issues.
 Reach out to her for any tech questions at firstname.lastname@example.org or through social media.